Creator of the internationally popular Squeezy App Myra Robson gives her expert advice on keeping your bladder happy...

 Vitamins for Pelvic Health

-- Vitamin D3 protects against muscle wastage, helping the pelvic floor stay strong and healthy, it has also been shown to increase skeletal muscle efficiency and with the pelvic floor muscles being part of the skeletal muscles it helps with disorders like incontinence and pelvic organ prolapse.
+Vitamin D3 and K2 protects against muscle wastage, helping the pelvic floor stay strong and healthy, it has also been shown to increase skeletal muscle efficiency and with the pelvic floor muscles being part of the skeletal muscles it helps with disorders like incontinence and pelvic organ prolapse.
+Take Vitamin D3 WITH Vitamin K2 - the combination of Vitamin D3 and K2 (not K3, which is typically a reference to a synthetic compound not used in dietary supplements) is often recommended for supporting bone health and, by extension, a stronger pelvic floor.
+Here's why taking them together can be beneficial:

 Myra Robson is a Senior Women's Health Physiotherapist in London.
 She specialises in women's pelvic health issues including pelvic organ prolapse (POP), pelvic floor dysfunction, chronic pelvic pain and bladder and bowel dysfunction.
 Myra shares the same passion for pelvic health as us here at Kegel8 and is keen to spread the word about how important pelvic health is for both women and men.
 In 2013 Myra released the Squeezy App, which is an app designed so that women will remember to do their Kegel exercises and since its release over 65,000 apps have been sold internationally!